oatmealandcoffee/CSCIE15P2/README.md

 # Test Requirements and Details
 <!-- Any details the instructor or TA needs to know, for example, test credentials. -->
-None
+Features of the generator include:
+* Select between 1-10 words
+* Append with a random number
+* Append with a random special character
+* Settings found in the query string are repopulated upon refresh

 # Dependencies and Citations
 <!--A list of any plugins, libraries, packages or outside code used in the project.
 See Student Responsibilities for more details on avoiding code plagiarism.-->
+* PHP created and edited with [PHPStorm](http://www.jetbrains.com/phpstorm/).
 * [Bootstrap used for the design](http://www.bootstrap.org)
-* All other code created and edited using [BBEdit](http://www.barebones.com/products/bbedit/) and [PHPStorm](http://www.jetbrains.com/phpstorm/).
+* HTML and CSS created and edited with [BBEdit](http://www.barebones.com/products/bbedit/)

 # Project Notes